Language Arts: Reading

 How is Language Arts instruction differentiated for individual children’s needs?

-Although students will be taught the same skills and strategies in Reading, Writing, Oral Communication, and Spelling, they will apply and develop them with appropriately leveled reading materials and assignments.
-In order to promote progress and personal growth, students will also work toward individualized reading goals, using SRA every Friday.
+Although students will be taught the same skills and strategies in Reading, Writing, Oral Communication, and Spelling, they will apply and develop them with appropriately leveled reading materials, assignments and assessments.